 Wean's story has several holes -- but what is urgent for this web site, is that Wean spoke of Dallas Law Enforcement officials knowing the most secret details of the JFK Assassination in late 1963.
 Wean's lumbering story continues something like this:

 Lee Harvey Oswald in early 1963 was already part of a plot; a "Simulated Assassination" attempt on Ex-General Edwin Walker.
 According to Gary Wean, Senator Tower claimed that Oswald agreed to "Fake" an Assassination attempt on General Walker in April 1963, in order to increase Walker's publicity and public sympathy.

-Think of it -- Dallas politics played a central role in manipulating Lee Harvey Oswald in early 1963.
+Wean's story suggests that Dallas politics played a central role in manipulating Lee Harvey Oswald starting early in 1963.

-Oswald would put all these news clippings in an album, and take the album to Mexico City, the world's most wire-tapped facility, to ensure that he was recorded by the CIA and the KGB -- as a dangerous FPCC Communist.
+Oswald would put all these news clippings in an album, and take the album to the Mexico City Embassy compound -- the world's most heavily wire-tapped facility -- to ensure that he was recorded by the CIA and the KGB as a dangerous FPCC Communist.
 In all this FPCC immersion, the name and identity of Alek Hidell was high on the priority list.
-It sounds ridiculous that anybody would agree to put themselves through these steps -- yet Oswald did it, as the evidence shows.
+It sounds ridiculous that anybody would agree to put themselves through these steps -- yet Oswald did it, as the historical evidence gathered by Jim Garrison in 1968 plainly shows.